Mayhem, mischief and Masi: Abu Dhabi, one year on

 Turn six.
 Verstappen – as so often was the case in 2021 – lunges instinctively down the inside of Hamilton’s Mercedes, slow to turn into the corner.
 They touch.
 Verstappen stays within the white lines; Hamilton cuts the corner and re-joins the racetrack still in the lead, with a larger lead to the Dutchman.

 “He has to give that back!” exclaims Verstappen on his radio.
-Brundle agrees, calling it “clear cut.”.
-Hamilton implores that Verstappen “pushed him off track.”
+Brundle agrees, calling it “clear cut”.
+Hamilton implores that Verstappen “pushed him off track”.
 Race director Michael Masi and the stewards at race control are involved for the first time.
 It won’t be the last.

 Lap one ticks by.
 So does lap two.
 Still Hamilton remains more than a second ahead of Verstappen, with no word from race control.
 But as the Mercedes crosses the start-finish line to start his third lap, the news comes: no investigation necessary.
 The stewarding trio of Derek Warwick, Garry Connelly and Felix Holter have made their judgement.